 Real-world marketing experience

 The Department of Media and Communication was the first to undergo a digital transformation with the migration to Adobe Experience Manager.
 Other departments quickly requested to follow that lead.
-Students from the graduate Brand and Media Strategy program worked with Adobe partner R2Integrated on the various steps to develop the new higher education experience, including business goals discovery, user research, development of personas and user pathways, content strategy and gap analysis, design, site build, and launch.
+Students from the graduate Brand and Media Strategy programme worked with Adobe partner R2Integrated on the various steps to develop the new higher education experience, including business goals discovery, user research, development of personas and user pathways, content strategy and gap analysis, design, site build and launch.

 Students love the opportunity to work on ETSU marketing projects.
-Seeing how their campaigns affect real audiences—through increased applications, campus visits, or recruitment numbers—inspires students to continue expanding their skills.
+Seeing how their campaigns affect real audiences—through increased applications, campus visits or recruitment numbers—inspires students to continue expanding their skills.
 It also gives students measurable results that they can show to potential employers.

-“Students are attracted to our experiential learning approach, demonstrated by the growth in the graduate program over the past two years,” says Melanie B. Richards, Ph.D., Assistant Professor and BucDigital Faculty Leader at ETSU.
+“Students are attracted to our experiential learning approach, demonstrated by the growth in the graduate programme over the past two years,” says Melanie B. Richards, Ph.D., Assistant Professor and BucDigital Faculty Leader at ETSU.
 “At both undergraduate and graduate levels, we incorporate the same digital marketing experiences students will have post-graduation through our experiential learning process, the Applied Media and Marketing Education Norm.
 This gives students the opportunity to learn how to approach and overcome potential challenges they may encounter in the real world on projects while still in the learning environment of the university.
 The approach benefits ETSU, as the university can supplement its marketing resources for a much lower cost compared to hiring an outside marketing agency.”

 ETSU’s approach is funded in a unique, entrepreneurial way as well.
 Software funding is based on student recruitment for the Department of Media and Communication.
-In other words, marketing software typically budgeted from a university unit is being funded by student tuition dollars from a single academic program.
+In other words, marketing software typically budgeted from a university unit is being funded by student tuition dollars from a single academic programme.